doctea/usb_midi_clocker/README.md

   - recorded notes are shown on display in piano roll style
   - playhead vertical line indicating playing / overwriting / recording / recording+overwriting
   - momentary overwrite mode that cuts notes
-- Allow Behaviours to register CCs they respond to and can generate
-  - So that can remap these as sources and targets
-  - eg remap APCMini faders to Bamble options, remap Bamble envelopes to CraftSynth cutoff, etc...
+- CV to MIDI CC
   - Allow CV input to be mapped to CC outputs
-- CV to MIDI CC

 ### Behaviours